DasParijat/RingtailDE-Website/README.md

 # Changelog
 ## 7/16/25
 - Refined styling for screenshot-desc component
+- Hiding lore and guide elements, will be done for the second release of Ringtail

 ## 7/15/25
 - Added html & TS code for screenshot-desc and screenshot section